This topic describes the service area analysis layer's feature classes and analysis properties.

 The following subsections list properties you can set on the analysis layer.
 They are on the Service Area Layer tab, which is available only if your service area layer or one of its sublayers is selected in the Contents pane.

-Import Facilities is in the Input Data group.
-Click it to load features from another data source, such as a point feature layer, into the Facilities feature class.
+Use Import Facilities to load features from another data source, such as a point feature layer, into the Facilities feature class.

-Click Import Point Barriers , Import Line Barriers , or Import Polygon Barriers to load features from another data source, such as another feature layer, into one of the barriers feature classes (point barriers, line barriers, or polygon barriers).
+Use the Import Point Barriers , Import Line Barriers , or Import Polygon Barriers buttons to load features from another data source, such as another feature layer, into one of the barriers feature classes (point barriers, line barriers, or polygon barriers).

 The Mode drop-down list allows you to choose a travel mode, which is a group of settings that together model the movement of pedestrians, cars, trucks, or another travel mode.
 The choices available in the drop-down list depend on the travel modes that are configured on the network data source that the network analysis layer is referencing.

-You can choose to create a service area by accumulating travel time or other cost in the direction away from or toward the facility, as follows:
+You can choose to create a service area by accumulating travel time or other cost in the direction away from or toward the facilities, as follows:

-- Away From Facility—The service areas are measured from the facility out to the periphery.
+- Away from facilities —The service areas are measured from the facilities out to the periphery.

-- Towards Facility—The service areas are measured from the periphery in toward the facility.
+- Toward facilities —The service areas are measured from the periphery toward the facilities.

 On a network with one-way restrictions and different travel times based on direction of travel, this would result in different service areas.
 The direction you should choose depends on the nature of your service area analysis.
-The service area for a pizza delivery store, for example, should be created for travel that spans out from the facility (Away from Facilities) since pizzas are delivered from the store to the customer.
-Alternatively, a hospital would choose Towards Facilities since the urgent part of the trip for a patient is going to the hospital, not returning home afterward.
+The service area for a pizza delivery store, for example, should be created for travel that spans out from the facility (Away from facilities) since pizzas are delivered from the store to the customer.
+Alternatively, a hospital would choose Toward facilities since the urgent part of the trip for a patient is going to the hospital, not returning home afterward.